Occult detective fiction: Literature

 Sax Rohmer's collection The Dream Detective features the occult detective Moris Klaw, who utilises "odic force" in his investigations.
 The occultist Dion Fortune made her contribution to the genre with The Secrets of Dr Taverner (1926), consisting of psychic adventures of the Holmes-like Taverner as narrated by his assistant, Dr Rhodes.
 Aleister Crowley's Simon Iff featured in a series of stories, some of which have been collected in book form.
 Dennis Wheatley's occult detective was Neils Orsen.

-In Poland, Włodzimierz Bełcikowski created two stories—W walce ze Złotym Smokiem [In Battle with Golden Dragon] (1925) and Tajemnica wiecznego życia [The Secret of Eternal Life] (1926)—about William Talmes (a Holmes ripoff but with occult/parapsychic powers and inventor's skills) battling a murderous oriental sect and a psychic vampire from Atlantis.
+In Poland, Włodzimierz Bełcikowski created two stories—W walce ze Złotym Smokiem [In Battle with Golden Dragon] (1925) and Tajemnica wiecznego życia [The Secret of Eternal Life] (1926)—about William Talmes (a character inspired by Sherlock Holmes but possessing also occult/parapsychic powers and the skills of an inventor) battling a murderous oriental sect and a psychic vampire from Atlantis.

 Though never large, the occult detective subgenre grew to include such writers as Seabury Quinn (with his character Jules de Grandin); Manly Wade Wellman, whose characters Judge Pursuivant and John Thunstone investigated occult events through short stories in the pulps, collected in The Third Cry to Legba and Other Invocations (2000) and in the novels What Dreams May Come (1983) and The School of Darkness (1985); and "Jack Mann" (E. C. Vivian), who chronicled the adventure of his occult detective Gregory Gordon George Green, known as "Gees", in a series of novels.
 Pulp writer Robert E. Howard created stories about Steve Harrison, an occult detective, in the Strange Detective Stories magazine.
 Margery Lawrence created the character Miles Pennoyer in her occult detective stories collected in Number Seven, Queer Street.

 Modern writers who have used the occult detective theme as a basis for supernatural adventures include Peter Saxon (The Guardians series), John Burke (Dr Alex Caspian), Frank Lauria (Dr Owen Orient), Lin Carter (Anton Zarnak), William Massa (Occult Assassin, The Paranormalist, Shadow Detective, Spirit Breakers) and Joseph Payne Brennan (Lucius Leffing).